You’ve thought about writing an ebook.

 Because while blog posts and freelance writing gigs are great ways to express your ideas and earn a side income, you can’t help feeling they’re a little, well, fleeting.
 Lightweight even.

 But your own ebook?
 That’s more substantial.
 It’s taken more seriously.
 It has more gravitas.

 And having an ebook with your name on the front transforms you from a mere writer into that more impressive beast — an author.

 But how do you become an ebook author without falling victim to the same mistakes that sabotage the attempts of so many other writers and bloggers?

 Why Most Ebooks Are Embarrassingly Bad

 Lots of writers seem to be doing it, so how hard can it be?

 But in reality, most ebooks that see the light of day are horrible.
 Embarrassingly bad.

 That’s because your average ebook author doesn’t have a clue how to write an ebook.
 They can’t afford to hire a ghostwriter, and they don’t have the support system a traditional author would be given by their publisher when writing a book.

 They do their best, but they don’t know what they don’t know.

 The good news?
-We can learn from their mistakes.
+We can learn from their bad decisions.
 In this post, we’re going to show you the common mishaps first-time authors make when writing an ebook.

 In other words:

 Want to write an ebook like a pro?
-Avoid these 21 common mistakes:
+Avoid these 21 common ebook mistakes:

 Table of Contents: How to Write an Ebook Like a Pro (Don’t Do These Amatuerish Things)